mokshadharma/llm-instructions/ed-non-interactive-guide.md

 ## Multi-Script Editing with Verification

+**WARNING: The #1 Multi-Script Failure Mode**

+After a script writes (`w`), all prior context about the file is potentially stale:
+- Line numbers may have shifted
+- Line content may have changed
+- Output from earlier `rg`, `grep`, or `ed` queries no longer reflects reality

+**The failure pattern:**
+1. You query the file and note line numbers/content
+2. Script 1 runs successfully and writes
+3. You run Script 2 using the *original* query results
+4. Script 2 fails or corrupts the file because line 50 no longer contains what you expected

+**The solution:** After every `w`, you MUST re-query the file before constructing the next script.
+Never reuse stale context.

 When making multiple edits across several `ed` invocations (each with its own `w`), verification between scripts is critical to maintain accuracy.

 **Mandatory verification after each script:**